 When deciding on the Monster version that’s perfect for you, consider these important factors:

-4. Ride Experience: Every Ducati Monster offers an unparalleled ride experience.
+- Ride Experience: Every Ducati Monster offers an unparalleled ride experience.
 Yet, how each bike manages on the roads varies.
 So, consider one that would be a comfortable fit for you.
+Entry level Monster models like the 797 and 821 are especially accessible options for new riders.

 Let’s delve deeper into each factor to provide you with a better understanding.
 This’ll help you know which Ducati Monster stands as the best choice for you.